ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Removing a Directory From a Remote Server

-The following remove a directory in a remote FTP server.
+The following code removes a directory in a remote FTP server.

 ```ballerina
 ftp:Error? rmdirResponse = ftpClient->rmdir("<The directory path>");